-For the next seven years, Andy travelled the state, then the country, then the continent and eventually the world as Ani’s drummer.
-“I watched that career go from the two of us in a car… to a tour bus and planes,” recalls Andy.
+For the next seven years, he travelled the state, then the country, then the continent and eventually the world, as Ani’s drummer.
+“I watched that career go from the two of us in a car… to a tour bus and planes,” he recalls.
 “To watch that trajectory was incredible.”

 Andy credits Ani with having taught him invaluable lessons about the industry, both musically and professionally.
 He also feels that she inspired in him a desire to create new music.
-“I had such an incredible yearning to be able to write from my own perspective and my own heart and my own stories,” says Andy.
+“I had such an incredible yearning to be able to write from my own perspective and my own heart and my own stories,” he says.
 “I wanted to have a voice of my own.”

 With two solo records under his belt, Andy decided to call it quits with Ani.
 He’d spent an incredible seven years as her drummer, but the breakneck pace of more than 150 shows a year had taken its toll.
 He was ready for a change.